According to 2023 statistics, more than 10% of Americans completely stopped watching certain news outlets after they had concerns about fake news.

 AI content has been derided for sounding robotic and unnatural, but that does not cause anyone any harm.
 Publishing inaccurate facts and citing dubious sources, however, can cause damage to people’s health and finances.

-It does not help the credibility of AI-generated content that the one flaw that seemed to check the frenzy around ChatGPT as this human-like AI tool that was smarter than most humans was its tendency to make up facts.
-And do so with disarming confidence, too.
+It does not help the credibility of AI-generated content that the one flaw that seemed to check the frenzy around ChatGPT was its tendency to make up facts.
+And it does so with disarming confidence, too.

 Now, even AI writing tools like Content At Scale which is trained to research and use facts from trustable sources have to convince users they are not auto-generators of fiction.